DappierAI/dappier-wordpress/README.md

 - Ensure that the Dappier plugin is properly configured in the settings page.
 - Check the console for any JavaScript errors if the widget is not displaying correctly.

+## Agents

+- **id**: The AI agent ID (the LLM).
+- **datamodel_id**: The internal data model ID, typically not exposed.
+This is used as the authorization header for WordPress feed ingestion.
+- **external_dm_id**: The externalized data model ID.
+Use this ID when making search calls for semantic results.
+- **widget_id**: The ID of the AskAI widget, which can be embedded on a page and is associated with a specific agent ID.

 ## Support

 For support, please visit the [Dappier Support Page](https://docs.dappier.com/wordpress).